Hong Kong Inflation Data Due On Tuesday

-Hong Kong will on Tuesday release July figures for consumer prices, highlighting a light day for Asia-Pacific economic activity.
-Inflation was up 1.9 percent on year in June.
+Hong Kong is on Tuesday scheduled to release September figures for consumer prices, highlighting an extremely light day for Asia-Pacific economic activity.

-The central bank on Indonesia will wrap up its monetary policy meeting on Tuesday and then announce its decision on interest rates.
-The bank is widely expected to keep its benchmark lending rate unchanged at 4.75 percent.

-Japan will see July numbers for supermarket sales; in June, sales were down 1.2 percent on year.

 The material has been provided by InstaForex Company – www.instaforex.com